Learn how to identify and expose any flaws in an appraisal report

 - how to argue appraiser negligence cases

-Law Society of BC CPD Hours: 3 hours (this course does not contain professional responsibility and ethics, client care and relations, and/or practice management).
-Please note: The CPD hours of the rebroadcast will either meet or exceed the CPD hours of the original live webinar course.
+Law Society of BC CPD Hours: 6 hours (this course will contain a minimum of 1 hour pertaining to professional responsibility and ethics, client care and relations, and/or practice management)

 Steven G. Coull — Forensic Appraisal Reviewer, Strategic International Appraisement Services, Parksville

 Register by Jan.
 4/24

 |In-person Articled Student*

 *Please note: The in-person session is dependent on a minimum number of registrants and may not be confirmed until 4 weeks before the course date.